jas0nmjames/jas0nmjames.github.io/README.md

 ## Milestones

+- 2020-01-03 Adjustments to typography to make a better responsive experience.
+- 2020-01-03 Finally got [collections](https://jekyllrb.com/docs/collections/) working!
+One of the main ways of publishing content in Jekyll is through [posts](https://jekyllrb.com/docs/posts/).
+Posts are great for things like article and blogs posts that are *published* in some sort of chronology, but not as well for non-chronological items like reference lists or... a portfolio.  :wink:  Setting up posts (with corresponding drafts) in Jekyll was straight forward, but I had trouble getting collections up and running.
+- 2020-01-01 Responsive formatting improvements (mostly css)
+- 2019-12-30 Refactored html, css & liquid templates to better scale across multiple pages and page types.
+Succesfully built and served static site with `bundle exec jekyll serve`.
+- 2019-12-23 Began creating Jekyll (liquid) templates
 - 2019-12-08 Initial home page design in sketch completed.
 Began building page with CSS grid in `working-folder > home.html`
 - 2019-12-01 Deployed to Jekyll
 - 2019-11-16 to 2019-11-26 - Copying and cleaning up site content currently hosted elsewhere.
 I wanted to do this manually rather than use an export tool so it was clean and I could review the content in detail.
 Began writing additional content during this time as well.